sjbrunst/GeoTextTagger-data/CreateTweetText/README.md

 Note that the output will be divided into many text files.
 To combine them into a single file, you can run

 `cat output-path/part-* > output-file`

+Output will be in the same format as the data files in ../Data.
+See the Readme file there for details.